 Machine Learning in Healthcare Industry

 Healthcare is one of the best use cases where Machine Learning can find its usage.
 The reason for us to go with this point is the fact that there are too many processes that are implemented manually where Machine Learning could automate these processes for us.
-Most of the diagnoses are done manually even till date which could’ve been automated.
+Most of the diagnoses are done manually even to date which could’ve been automated.

 How does it help?